|

 Rankings Changes

 Perhaps the biggest change to this list in recent years, was when they changed the way they consider the SAT and ACT in rankings back in 2021.
 As colleges have become overwhelmingly test optional, the methodology regarding test scores has also had to change.
-This year, once again, they assessed schools on their fall 2022 SAT/ACT scores if they were reported by half or more of new students.
+They assess schools using the median SAT/ACT scores of entering students, if they were reported by half or more of new students.
 If not:

-“For schools reporting SAT/ACT on less than 50% of both their fall 2022 and fall 2021 entering classes – including test-blind schools – we did not assess them on standardized tests at all.
+“For schools reporting SAT/ACT scores on less than 50% of both their fall 2024 and fall 2023 entering classes – including test-blind schools – they were not assessed at all on standardized tests.
 Instead, for those schools we increased the weights of graduation rates an additional five percentage points, from 16% to 21%.
-This substitute was chosen because it was the statistic from the rankings formula that correlated closest to standardized tests. “
+This substitute was chosen because it was the statistic from the rankings formula that correlated closest to standardized tests”

 Rankings